apache/nuttx/configs/sam4s-xplained/README.txt

        MKDEP                = $(TOPDIR)/tools/mknulldeps.sh

-  NOTE 1: The CodeSourcery toolchain (2009q1) does not work with default optimization level of -Os (See Make.defs).
+  NOTE 1: Older CodeSourcery toolchains (2009q1) do not work with default optimization level of -Os (See Make.defs).
 It will work with -O0, -O1, or -O2, but not with -Os.

   NOTE 2: The devkitARM toolchain includes a version of MSYS make.
 Make sure that the paths to Cygwin's /bin and /usr/bin directories appear BEFORE the devkitARM